 - Or I’m going to look like the cast of Jersey Shore in 2009.

 - It’s going to get on everything and everyone.
 My white comforter will turn orange.
-Max will turn orange.
+My boyfriend will turn orange.
 Everything will turn orange.

 - I will ruin every single piece of white clothing that I own.